By Eric Bright

 Real-time online help

-Have you ever wished you had an expert in the English language and writing who could help you with a paragraph or two in your paper, article, or book where you have stuck with a weird sentence that you cannot correct on your own?
-Let’s give you a real-life example taken right out of a comment in Philosophy Community:
+Have you ever wished you had an expert in the English language and writing who could help you with a paragraph or two in your paper, article, or book where you are stuck with a weird sentence that you cannot correct on your own?
+Let’s give you a real-life example taken right out of a comment in my G+ Philosophy Community (RIP):

 “I find problematic, the idea of an essential psyche, autonomous of objectivity: that is, a mind distinct from the objectified subject– i.e., the egoic existent, the Heideggarian dasein of “being-there”.
 Sartre revised the classic Cogito in his interpretation of the initial “I” as a state of being, a condition, the negative consciousness which is the sole determinant of humanity.
 Instead, French existentialist theory places a doubling of thought, the reflexive self-awareness of the self as thought, which condition results in the act of being-in-doubt.
 This annihilative process of Sartre, I think, works better in late modernist theories; also, the rational thought is conditional of all it takes into account– so that, being depends upon the experiential basis of thought, and the interchangability of an empirical reality with the doubt of such an order of significance: that order which leads from the effect to the generalization of causations.”

-There are many categories on that website where skillful people get together and help those who have problems.
+There are many categories on that website where skilful people get together and help those who have problems.
 What problems?
 Anything from mathematics, to history, physics, as well as writing, to name a few.
-The website states that, “75% of questions are answered within 5 minutes.”
-Here is where you can find the help section on writing: http://openstudy.com/study#/groups/Writing
+Here is where you can find the help section on writing: https://brainly.com/subject/english

-The benefit of this website, compare to a forum, is that there are tens of interested people constantly online and available to help you with your perplexing issues and you don’t have to wait for hours or days before you can get an answer; instead, you would get a descent answer to your technical writing problem, hopefully, in a few minutes.
-Speaking of real-time, interactive, online help!
+The benefit of this website, compare to a forum, is that there are many interested people constantly online and available to help you with your perplexing issues and you don’t have to wait for hours or days before you can get an answer; instead, you would get a

 Now, what if you need a grammar handbook?
 As it happens, there are literally hundreds of fantastic grammar books, both published on paper, and available online.
 I am going to mention a few excellent online resources for you in here.

 You can find thousands of books and pamphlets that explain in details the elements of a good, or a bad, style.
-For example, The Writing Center, University of North Carolina at Chapel Hill, has a very nicely outlined pamphlet that explains style in a nice online format.
-The handout itself is called Style and can be found at http://writingcenter.unc.edu/handouts/style/.
-Tens of other handouts can also be found there at http://writingcenter.unc.edu/handouts/ which deal with many other aspects of writing such as Argument, Audience, Brainstorming, College Writing, Color Coding, Conclusions, Drawing Relationships, Evaluating Print Sources, Evidence, Fallacies, and many more issues.
+For example, The Writing Center, University of North Carolina at Chapel Hill, has a very nicely-outlined pamphlet that explains style in a nice online format.
+The handout itself is called Style and can be found at https://writingcenter.unc.edu/handouts/style/.
+Tens of other handouts can also be found there at https://writingcenter.unc.edu/tips-and-tools/ which deal with many other aspects of writing such as Argument, Audience, Brainstorming, College Writing, Colour Coding, Conclusions, Drawing Relationships, Evaluating Print Sources, Evidence, Fallacies, and many more issues.

 University Open Courses